The Greek Panigiri – Celebrating Greek-Style

 Roast pork – The “Paniri pig” !

-As night falls, tables fill, the band tunes up, roast pork is served in paper, eaten with fingers, the beer drunk from cans or paper cups.
+As night falls upon the Greek panigiri, tables fill, the band tunes up, roast pork is served in paper, eaten with your fingers and copious amounts of beer are consumed straight from the can or in paper cups.

-As more and more beer and wine is consumed, the merrier and merrier thing become.
+As more beer, or wine, is consumed, the merrier things become.

-People are handing song requests to the band, which consists of a singer or two, bouzouki, bongo- like drums and the ‘Piece de resistance’ the clarinet, money is plastered onto the singer’s forehead, the higher the denomination of the note, the sooner you will hear your song!
+Bank notes are plastered onto the singer’s forehead and the higher the denomination of the note, the sooner you will hear your song!

 Everyone is up and dancing to the deafening sound of the clarinet, the only other thing to be heard is the occasional ‘opa’ from the wild dancers; it is a sight to be seen…and heard!